rabbitmq/rabbitmq-website/site/streams.md

 plugin and associated client(s).
 The latter option is recommended as it provides access to all stream-specific features and offers best possible throughput (performance).

 This page covers the concepts of streams, their usage, and their administration and maintenance operations.
-Please visit the [Stream plugin](./stream.html) page to learn more about the usage of streams with the binary RabbitMQ Stream protocol and the page [Stream core vs Stream plugin](./stream_core_vs_plugin.html) for the feature matrix.
+Please visit the [stream plugin](./stream.html) page to learn more about the usage of streams with the binary RabbitMQ Stream protocol and the [stream core and stream plugin comparison page](./stream-core-plugin-comparison.html) for the feature matrix.

 ### <a id="use-cases" class="anchor" href="#use-cases">Use Cases</a>